Date Thesis Awarded

 Since 1990, the Reef Environmental Education Foundation (REEF) has employed widespread fish count program that educates divers about fish identification and collects citizen data in an extensive database.
 I utilized this data to illustrate the change in lionfish populations in their invasive range in comparison to populations of a number of other reef fish species.
 I then conducted a Spearman rank order correlation to determine the relationship between changing lionfish abundance indices and prey species abundance indices, and found that most prey species abundance indices were not correlated with lionfish or were positively correlation with lionfish.
 Further research is required to determine if the REEF database reflects an accurate representation lionfish populations.

 Spencer, Erin T., "Association between invasive lionfish and native fish species in the Western Atlantic and Caribbean" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 106.

 Creative Commons License